Lake Mungo remains

-The Lake Mungo remains are three prominent sets of human remains that are possibly Aboriginal Australian: Lake Mungo 1 (also called Mungo Woman, LM1, and ANU-618), Lake Mungo 3 (also called Mungo Man, Lake Mungo III, and LM3), and Lake Mungo 2 (LM2).
+The Lake Mungo remains are three prominent sets of human remains that are Aboriginal Australian: Lake Mungo 1 (also called Mungo Woman, LM1, and ANU-618), Lake Mungo 3 (also called Mungo Man, Lake Mungo III, and LM3), and Lake Mungo 2 (LM2).
 Lake Mungo is in New South Wales, Australia, specifically the World Heritage listed Willandra Lakes Region.

-Mungo woman (LM1) was discovered in 1969 and is one of the world's oldest known cremations.
+Mungo woman (LM1) was discovered in 1968 and is one of the world's oldest known cremations.

+The remains known as Lake Mungo 2 (LM2) were recovered at the same time as LM1, and consist "...of approximately thirty small fragments, mostly of the cranium and vertebrae".

 The remains designated Mungo man (LM3) were discovered in 1974, and are dated to around 40,000 years old, the Pleistocene epoch, and are the oldest Homo sapiens (human) remains found on the Australian continent.

 Geology

 Lake Mungo is a dry lake located in south-eastern Australia, in the south-western portion of New South Wales.
 It is about 760 km due west of Sydney and 90 km north-east of Mildura, and 110 kilometres north-west of Balranald.
 The lake is the central feature of Mungo National Park, and is one of seventeen lakes in the World Heritage listed Willandra Lakes Region.
 Sediments at Lake Mungo have been deposited over more than 100,000 years.
 There are three distinct layers of sands and soil forming the Walls around the edge of the lake.
 The oldest is the reddish Gol Gol layer, formed between 100,000 and 120,000 years ago.
 The middle greyish layer is the Mungo layer, deposited between 50,000 and 25,000 years ago.
 The most recent is the pale brown Zanci layer, which was laid down mostly between 25,000 and 15,000 years ago.

-The Mungo layer, which was deposited before the last glacial period, is archaeologically the richest.
+The Mungo layer, which was deposited during the last glacial period, is archaeologically the richest.
 Although this layer corresponds with a time of low rainfall and cooler weather, more rainwater ran off the western side of the Great Dividing Range during that period, keeping the lake full and teeming with fish and waterbirds.
 It supported a significant human population and had abundant resources, as well as many varieties of Australian megafauna.

 During the last ice age period, the water level in the lake fell, and it became a salt lake.
 This made the soil alkaline, which helped to preserve the remains left behind.